 Reason for inclusion: Subsets of these occur in practically all legacy character sets.

-Problems when used in markup: The repertoire is limited to a few common fractions.
-When used with more general methods of generating fractions such as MathML[MathML] the usual problem of dual representation arises.
+Problems when used in markup: The character repertoire is limited to a few common fractions.
+When used with more general methods of generating fractions such as MathML [MathML] the usual problem of dual representation arises.

 Problems with other uses: Other than normalization issues, these characters present no undue problems in plain text.
 Where fraction slash is supported, these can be expressed by substituting their compatibility mappings.

 Replacement markup: MathML can represent fractions unambiguously.
 When using fraction slash, care must be taken such that values like 3½ do not turn into 31/2 (=15.5).

 What to do if detected: No action needs to be taken by browsers or editors, except when converting plain text to MathML.